ahmedksultan/p00/README.md

       -Admin Power:
             -Can add and delete tags
-            -Can close story so no one can edited anymore -Can delete story if content is inappropriate (users can still see this story as part of stories they edited but clicking on it will show it has been deleted)
+            -Can close story so no one can edited anymore -Can delete story if content is inappropriate -story is still in mystories but clicking on it will show it has been deleted

 ## Possible Future Add-Ons:
       -Tell User how many edits left before closing